Updated May 2026

 The right kind of therapy helps you:

-• regulate without numbing
+regulate without numbing

-• feel deeply without drowning
+feel deeply without drowning

-• relate without self-abandoning
+relate without self-abandoning

-• build a life that honours your nervous system
+build a life that honours your nervous system

-In my practice, I offer integrative, depth-oriented therapy for HSPs—tailoring the work to your unique inner world.
-Whether through emotional processing, archetypal exploration, somatic approaches, or simply being met with consistency and care, the goal is not to change who you are.
+In my practice, I offer integrative, depth-oriented therapy for HSPs tailored to your unique inner world.
+Whether through emotional processing, archetypal exploration, attachment work, somatic approaches, or simply being met with consistency and care, the goal is not to change who you are—it’s to help you thrive because of your sensitivity, not in spite of it.

 ____________________________________

-Meet Rebecca Steele: Registered Social Worker, Psychotherapist
+Registered Social Worker, Psychotherapist (MA, MSW, RSW, CCC)

-Book an appointment or learn more about her online therapy services.
 Located outside Ontario?
 You can explore Rebecca’s coaching and consulting offerings here.